What Is the Proper Way to Sanitize Food Contact Surfaces?

 1. Clean the Food Contact Surface

 To begin cleaning, wipe the surface clean of any visible debris.
 You’ll then want to apply a food-grade, non-abrasive cleaning solution with a microfiber wipe.
-Some restaurants may opt to use a pre-moistened cleaning wipe as a fast and convenient option.
+Some restaurants may opt for bleach cleaning solutions, though bleach can be harmful if misused.
+Alternatively, you can use a pre-moistened cleaning wipe, which uses a non-bleach solution and is a faster and convenient option.

 2. Rinse the Area

-Next, rinse the area with potable water.
-A damp cloth can be used to remove any residue left by the cleaner.
+Next, rinse the area with a separate cloth.
+A damp cloth should be used to remove any chemical residue.
 Be sure to use hot water, as this is better at loosening any remaining debris.

 3. Sanitize the Surface

-Sanitizing involves reducing any bacteria to a safe level with chemicals or heat.
-If you’ll be using disinfecting chemicals to sanitize, you are required to rinse the area with potable water once the chemical’s contact time has been achieved..
+Sanitizing involves killing any bacteria with chemicals or heat.
+If you’ll be using chemicals, ensure that they are safe to be used near food, then rinse the area again.
+When using water, ensure that your water is hot — at least 140 degrees Fahrenheit — to kill bacteria effectively.
 Alternatively, you can use no-rinse sanitizing products.
-As the name implies, these products do not require a rinse after use.
-Keep in mind that, according to FDA guidelines, you must allow an area to drain or air dry after sanitizing before it may come into contact with food.
+Keep in mind that, according to FDA guidelines, you must allow an area to drain after sanitation before it may come into contact with food.
+After sanitizing a food contact surface, you’ll need to allow the area to air dry.

 Considerations for Different Foodservice Environments

-While the above advice holds true for nearly all food contact surfaces, different foodservice environments call for different approaches to cleaning.
-There are some unique considerations for different environments to consider:
+While the above advice holds true for nearly all food contact surfaces, different food contact areas call for different approaches to cleaning.
+There are some unique considerations for different food contact surfaces to consider:

 When cleaning the dining area, think beyond the tabletops themselves.
+Focus particularly on areas that have the most germs near or on the table.
 Think of high chairs, menus, eating utensils, salt/pepper shakers, and so on.
 Being thorough in this regard will help you create a safer dining area.
-Also, be sure to check with your local Health Department as some jurisdictions require sanitizing (rather than just cleaning) of dining areas.

 Most restaurants have stainless steel countertops, as they are easy to clean and maintain.
 If you don’t have these, this is a smart and relatively affordable upgrade.
 Remember that stainless steel countertops must be properly cleaned regularly to avoid rust or corrosion.
 If you notice either, use a nonabrasive rust remover — but be sure that any chemicals you use are thoroughly removed before resuming use for food preparation.

-Food preparation areas should have quick access to sanitizing wipes.
-Wall brackets near counters can give kitchen employees quick access to these.
-Further, disposable wipes prevent cross-contamination, unlike reusable wiping towels.
+Food preparation areas should have quick access to cleaning wipes.
+Wipe canister wall brackets near counters can give kitchen employees quick access to these.
+Further, disposable wipes help prevent cross-contamination, unlike reusable wiping towels.

 When cleaning any kitchen appliance, follow the manufacturer’s recommended cleaning process.
 This is typically included in the manual for the appliance.
 However, there are some general tips that apply to most commercial appliances.

 Cooking equipment must be cleaned on a daily basis.
-When maintaining cooking ranges, spills must be wiped up as soon as possible and grease should be removed regularly to prevent build up.
+When maintaining cooking ranges, spills must be wiped up as soon as possible to prevent anything from burning on.
 When cleaning ranges at the end of the day, be sure to use non-abrasive cleaners; otherwise, you could create scratches that could hold bacteria or lead to corrosion.
-Disposable degreasing wipes are a great alternative to keeping surfaces clean.
-And they’re convenient for quick grease removal throughout the day, making the end-of shift degreasing task less cumbersome.
+For the same reason, you shouldn’t use harsh scouring pads.
+And, of course, be sure to properly clean, handle, and dispose of any grease.

 Commercial dishwashers require the same level of attention.
 You should always scrape dishes and utensils above a trash receptacle, but if you notice any food residue lingering in your dishwasher, be sure to remove it.
-Regularly drain, clean, and sanitize the dishwasher — including the spray nozzles, filters, arms, and jets — to remove potential contaminants.
+Regularly drain and clean the dishwasher — including the spray nozzles, filters, arms, and jets — to remove potential contaminants.
 Be sure to leave plenty of time for it to air out.

 Dishes & Utensils

 Don’t neglect to properly clean your restaurant’s dishes and utensils.
 A simple run through a dishwasher is not enough.
-You should pre-clean all dishes and utensils over a garbage receptacle to remove any visible debris — this may require the use of abrasives, depending on the type of food.
-This is done to ensure sanitizing solutions are not exposed to any contaminants like food particles or other residue.
+You should pre-clean all dishes and utensils to remove any visible debris over a garbage receptacle — this may require the use of abrasives, depending on the type of food.
+Afterward, soak items in a separate pre-wash sink for approximately 15 minutes.

 At this point, you’re ready to put your dishes in a dishwasher or clean them by hand.
 Be sure to use your machine’s prewash cycle, if applicable.
 If your dishwasher uses a water sanitation system, use a temperature-sensitive label to ensure it reaches the appropriate temperature.
 If you have a chemical injection dishwasher, use a chemical test strip to verify the items have been cleaned appropriately.

 After the machine runs, allow the dishes and utensils to air dry.
-Before guest use, inspect them.
+Before guests use it, inspect them.
 There shouldn’t be any visible contamination if you followed the steps above, but if you notice any, repeat this process.

 How to Implement Cleaning & Sanitation Changes in Your Restaurant